 Appearance: The sand-colored body and distinct dark banding and spots provide geckos excellent camouflage from predators.

 Diet: Banded geckos are nocturnal predators, and hunt at night for a variety of prey including insects, spiders, and even juvenile scorpions.

 Role in Ecosystem: Western banded geckos serve both a predator and a prey role in the ecosystems they live in. they control the populations of their prey and provide food for animals they are prey upon like snakes, large spiders like tarantulas and coyotes, and foxes.

-Desert Adaptation: All species of gecko are found in warm climates.
-Being reptiles, they are cold-blooded and rely on heat from their environment to regulate their internal temperature.
+Desert Adaptations: All species of gecko are found in warm climates.
+Being reptiles, they are cold-blooded and rely on heat from their environment to regulate internal temperature.
 Banded Geckos are more active on warm nights.

 Desert Bighorn Sheep: This subspecies of bighorn sheep can be found in the arid rocky landscapes of the desert Southwest and Northern Mexico.
 The subspecies was previously at risk of endangerment but due to recent conservation efforts, population estimates of desert bighorn sheep have increased across their range, although some populations in California are still listed as endangered.

 Size: Rams (males) weigh between 150-300 pounds and ewes (Females) are slightly smaller.